ppy/osu-wiki/news/2024/2024-12-13-project-loved-december-2024.md

 Trills are extremely difficult to hit if you are not careful, and in this file, while the trills on the first jumpstream patterns that you will see aren't the most dense, they can be challenging to control.
 Over the course of this chart, you will see some chordjacks, jumptrills (even a little bit of splittrills at this point), and even minijacks that can make you even more unstable.
 Once you get past those however, jumpstreams will definitely start to tire you out the further you progress in this chart.

 You may notice that at some point in this chart, some hands will also start to show up.
-Through that, density also increases, and as you keep on progressing through this chart, you will really see how stamina draining this file can be.
+Through that, density also increases, and as you keep on progressing through this chart, you will really see how stamina-draining this file can be.
 Let's not forget to mention, this chart has rates up to 1.4x, raising the BPM from 182 to around 254.8.

 [midgy](https://osu.ppy.sh/users/6312055) has been really stepping up to the occasion when it comes to charting jumpstreams and stamina charts, and this chart really shows a lot of his creativity in charting.
 If you think so as well, go give this chart a favorable vote in the Loved section!